hissssst/pathex/guides/tutorials/modifiers.md

 > ```

-But passed integers are exanded into list matching this makes it very efficent to view data from the structure
+But passed integers are exanded into list matching this makes it very efficient to view data from the structure

 For example `path 1 / :x, :json` generates closure with